LILO-THINK/Blog/_posts/2024-08-19-the-engineering-of-error.md

 ---
 layout: post
-title: The Engineering of Error
+title: The Engineering of Error - or what I learned with Charles Watson
 id: 2024-08-19-the-engineering-of-error.md
 categories:
   - speculation